yxie/Cryptography1/README.md

 Experiment with a padding oracle attack against a toy web site hosted at crypto-class.appspot.com

 ## HW5 Math with larget numbers
-Comput discrete log modulo a prime
+Compute discrete log modulo a prime

 ## HW6 RSA
-Cracking RSA when the public modulus N is generated incorrectly
+Crack RSA when the public modulus N is generated incorrectly